beccasaurus/rack-stack/README.md

 ```
 If you're familar with Rack::Builder, that should look very familiar!

-RackStack's API is actually intended to be [compatible with Rack::Builder's][compatibility].
+RackStack is actually intended to be [compatible with Rack::Builder (and Rack::URLMap)][compatibility].

 RackStack offers a number of additional features: